seanbaxter/DirectXShaderCompiler/tools/clang/docs/InternalsManual.rst

      an argument?
 Can you use the ternary operator?

 #.
 Teach code generation to create IR to your AST node.
 This step is the first
-   (and only) that requires knowledge of LLVM IR.
+   (and only) that requires knowledge of LLVM37 IR.
 There are several things to keep in mind:

    * Code generation is separated into scalar/aggregate/complex and